 Kids get into trouble.
 Sometimes the problem is easily resolved at home, but other times, the government will step in to address the problem.
 If this happens, Missouri has a specialized system for holding kids accountable for their actions without necessarily getting them involved in the adult penal system.

 What is a Juvenile Delinquency Case?

-Along similar lines as delinquencies, children 17 and younger might be accused of engaging in non-criminal conduct which can warrant the courts getting involved.
-These non-criminal acts are called "status offenses," or in other words, offenses that are applicable only to juveniles.
+Along similar lines as delinquencies, children 17 and younger might be accused of engaging in non-criminal conduct which, due simply to the child's age (or "status"), warrants the juvenile court's involvement.
 Examples of status offenses include:

 Truancy from school;

 Engaging in other behaviors that are injurious to his or her welfare.